French Curriculum (Herne Junior School)

-Our French lessons are planned following a progression of skills to enable the children to systematically revise and reinforce vocabulary and phrases building confidence, particularly focussing on the spoken form, over time.
-Where teachers incorporate possible French into everyday activates such general greetings, counting, taking the register and simple classroom commands.
+Our French lessons are planned to systematically follow a progression of skills to enable the children to revise and reinforce vocabulary and phrases over time, building confidence, whilst particularly focussing on the spoken form.
+Where possible teachers incorporate French into everyday activities, such as general greetings, counting, taking the register and simple classroom commands.
 We aim to ensure that we focus on the correct pronunciation and intonation when speaking thereby upholding the importance and value of the French language to its people.
 French is taught weekly in each year group.
 Our children learn French through a creative approach of songs and games, as well as individually completing a short booklet with some simple written tasks to reinforce the vocabulary learnt.
-Lessons are interactive and French in spoken as much as possible.
-Children are encouraged to work collaboratively with others, encouraging and supporting each other while having fun!
+Lessons are interactive and French is spoken as much as possible.
+Children are encouraged to work collaboratively with others, helping and supporting each other while having fun!
 Each year group follows a thematic approach for each term, and each year builds on the previous one.
 We also offer a lunchtime club in which children are able to extend their learning with a French teacher from the local community.

 Year 3 - Bonjour!
 Colours, Animals.
 Numbers 0 – 20